jesuslnv/SeleniumControl/readme.md

 When you use any of the mentioned implementation, is important to initialize your **webDriver** parameter and set the proper **XPath** in each operation because each one is different for each call.
 Each component have a internal function specified at the beginning of this documentation.

+##Project Example
+Here is an [example](https://github.com/jesuslnv/Infrastructure) project that you can download and run on your PC to test this library working.
+Also the base documentation for this project is in the GitHub Readme and inside the source code.

 <!-- LINKS -->
 [stars-shield]: https://img.shields.io/github/stars/jesuslnv/SeleniumControl.svg